 Gyulaffy László of Rátót died around 1490. his widow, Lady Pethő Margit, and his son, János inherited the castle.
 According to a document from 1491, Lady Margit ceded the castle of Csobánc to her son, Gersei Pethő János, with the approval of Count Kinizsi Pál of Temes County.
 Csobánc was an important castle in the Borderland chain of forts, its most famous captain was Gyulafi László in the 16th century, a descendant of Gyulaffy László of Rátót.

 Enjoy the video: https://www.youtube.com/watch?v=7bKr5a1NQ1c

 It was given to the Eszterházy family in 1664.
-Later, the Austrians decided to have it exploded.
+Later, the Austrians decided to have it explode.
 When there was no need to keep these Bonderland castles as the Ottoman peril had gone, these forts became dangerous for the king.
-In fact, they couldn’t explode the castle due to the revolution of Prince Rákóczi Ferenc II.
+In fact, they couldn’t blow up the castle due to the War of Independence of Prince Rákóczi Ferenc II.